MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/samples.md

 |y|2019-01-01 00:00:04.0000000|B|2019-01-01 00:00:02.0000000|Ay1|
 |z|2019-01-01 00:02:00.0000000|B|2019-01-01 00:00:00.0000000|Az1|

-Two different approaches are suggested for this problem.
-You can test both on your specific dataset, to find the one that is most suitable for you.
+We recommend two different approaches for this problem.
+You can test both on your specific dataset to find the one that is most suitable for your scenario.

 > [!NOTE]
-> Each method might run differently on different datasets.
+> Each approach might run differently on different datasets.

 ### Approach 1